Araffe/vdc-networking-lab/readme.md

 **Figure 19:** NSG FLow Log Download

 **6)** Open the PT1H.json file in an editor on your local machine (Visual Studio Code is a good choice - available as a free download from https://code.visualstudio.com/).
 The file should show a number of flow entries which can be inspected.
-Let's start by looking for an entry for TCP port 3000 (the port our demo app operates on) from our OnPrem_VM machine to the Spoke1 load balancer IP address.
+Let's start by looking for an entry for TCP port 80 from our OnPrem_VM machine to the Spoke1 load balancer IP address.
 You can search for the IP address '10.102.1.4' to see entries associated with OnPrem\_VM1.

 Here is an example of a relevant JSON entry:

 <pre lang="...">
-"rule":"UserRule_Allow-3000","flows":[{"mac":"000D3A25DC84","flowTuples":["1501685102,10.102.1.4,10.1.1.5,56934,3000,T,I,A"
+"rule":"UserRule_Allow-HTTP","flows":[{"mac":"000D3A25DC84","flowTuples":["1501685102,10.102.1.4,10.1.1.5,56934,80,T,I,A"
 </pre>

-The above entry shows that a flow has hit the user rule named 'Allow-3000' (a rule that we configured earlier) and that the flow has a source address of 10.102.1.4 and a destination address of 10.1.1.5 (one of our Spoke1 VMs), using TCP port 3000.
+The above entry shows that a flow has hit the user rule named 'Allow-HTTP' (a rule that we configured earlier) and that the flow has a source address of 10.102.1.4 and a destination address of 10.1.1.5 (one of our Spoke1 VMs), using TCP port 80.
 The letters T, I and A signify the following:

 - **T:** A TCP flow (a 'U' would indicate UDP)
 - **I:** An ingress flow (an 'E' would indicate an egress flow)